Transformations in Weld

 See the full list here: All Destinations.
 Common pairings we see:

-• Snowflake — often with dbt/dbt Core; BI via Power BI or SQL-native dashboards.
+• Snowflake: often with dbt/dbt Core.
+BI via Power BI or SQL-native dashboards.

-• BigQuery — often with dbt/dbt Core; BI via Looker Studio or Power BI.
+• BigQuery: often with dbt/dbt Core.
+BI via Looker Studio or Power BI.

-• Databricks — often with dbt/dbt Core; BI via Power BI/Fabric.
+• Databricks: often with dbt/dbt Core.
+BI via Power BI/Fabric.

-• Postgres — lightweight analytics via SQL-based BI or embedded dashboards; orchestration with dbt Core.
+• Postgres: lightweight analytics via SQL-based BI or embedded dashboards.
+Orchestration with dbt Core.

-• Amazon S3 (lake/landing) — transformed into your warehouse or queried via warehouse engines; orchestrated alongside dbt/dbt Core.
+• Amazon S3 (lake/landing): transformed into your warehouse or queried via warehouse engines.
+Orchestrated alongside dbt/dbt Core.

-(That’s just a snapshot — check the Destinations page for everything Weld supports.)
+(Check the Destinations page for everything Weld supports.)

 Quick comparison